 The COVID-19 pandemic caused a sharp and deep contraction of economic activity.
 Congress responded with substantial legislation.
-This report reviewed and synthesized the external researcher literature on impacts of 2020 pandemic legislation and provided detailed analysis of publicly available economic data through the second quarter of 2021.
+This report reviewed the impacts of 2020 pandemic legislation by synthesizing the relevant academic literature as of the first quarter of 2022, as well as providing detailed analysis of publicly available economic data immediately following this legislation and during the height of the economic downturn.
 Overall, 2020 pandemic legislation addressed public health challenges, provided economic relief, and facilitated economic recovery.
 Economic and public health challenges remain, many of which predate the pandemic.
 The Federal Government remains committed to taking the necessary steps needed to protect and improve the lives and livelihoods of all Americans.